 - Water - To dilute the soy sauce.

 - Cornstarch - For thickening the beef and broccoli sauce.
-Just mix equal parts cornstarch with cold water to make a cornstarch slurry.

 - Toasted sesame oil - An Asian pantry must have!
 Sesame oil adds a toasted flavor to beef and broccoli.

 The rest of the ingredients:

 - Broccoli - Can't have beef and broccoli without broccoli!
 Just trim a broccoli crown into broccoli florets.

 - Ginger and garlic - Both add a lot of flavor and fragrance to the whole dish.

 - Carrot (optional) - Carrot slices are often added to Chinese takeout beef and broccoli for color.
 So feel free to use or omit.

 Beef flank steak is the best cut for quick stir fry dishes like beef and broccoli.
 It's cheap but still flavorful, and you can easily tenderize it with a little bit of baking soda.
 You could use eye rounds, chuck roasts, and skirt steak as well, but of the cheaper cuts, flank steak is our favorite choice.
 It has just enough fat so that the beef won't taste dry.
 Just make sure to cut the beef into slices no thicker than ¼ inch, against the grain.

 You could also go for more expensive cuts like beef tenderloin and ribeye, but it would be a waste to stir fry with.